-Metastatic spinal cord compression (MSCC) happens when cancer cells grow in or near to the spine and press on the spinal cord.
+Metastatic spinal cord compression (MSCC) happens when cancer cells that have spread from the prostate grow in or near to the spine, and press on the spinal cord.
 MSCC isn’t common, but you need to be aware of the risk if your prostate cancer has spread to your bones or has a high risk of spreading to your bones.
 The risk of MSCC is highest if the cancer has already spread to the spine.
 Speak to your doctor or nurse for more information about your risk.

 MSCC can cause any of the following symptoms.

 - Pain or soreness in your lower, middle or upper back or neck.
 The pain may be severe or get worse over time.
-It might get worse when you cough, sneeze, lift or strain, or go to the toilet.
+It might get worse when you cough, sneeze, lift or strain, go to the toilet, or lie down.
 It might get worse when you are lying down.
 It may wake you at night or stop you from sleeping.

 - A narrow band of pain around your abdomen (stomach area) or chest that can move towards your lower back, buttocks or legs.